-File this one under the category “Who knew?!”
-Winnie the Pooh was a real bear!
-While Pinocchio claimed to be a real boy, he was still just an animated character.
-But Winnie the Pooh, who never claimed anything other than a love for honey pots, was really a real bear.
+The most exciting thing about our trip to Winnipeg Canada was learning that Winnie the Pooh was a real bear!
+While Pinocchio claimed to be a real boy, he was just an animated character.
+But Winnie the Pooh, who never claimed anything but a love for honey pots and Christopher Robin, was really a real bear from Winnipeg Manitoba.

 The Real Winnie the Pooh